Chainso/chanzobryan.com/projects/hlrl.md

 - **Algorithm Composition**: Instead of monolithic classes, HLRL uses small, reusable components.
 You can mix a [DQN](https://deepmind.google/discover/blog/dqn-and-the-future-of-ai/) agent with a recurrent memory wrapper and an [IQN](https://arxiv.org/abs/1806.06923) distributional head as easily as putting together LEGO bricks.
 - **Single-Machine Performance**: Rather than relying on expensive clusters, HLRL is optimized to extract every bit of performance from a single workstation.
 It uses efficient data structures and asynchronous sampling to keep the GPU saturated.
 - **From Scratch implementation**: Every algorithm in the library was implemented from the ground up.
 This ensured a deep understanding of the math and allowed for optimizations that are often missed in generic frameworks.
-- **Research-Grade Exploration**: It includes advanced techniques like [Random Network Distillation](https://openai.com/index/reinforcement-learning-with-prediction-errors-for-intrinsic-motivation/) (RND), which allows agents to develop a "sense of curiosity" and explore environments without explicit rewards.
+- **Research-Grade Exploration**: It includes advanced techniques like [Random Network Distillation](https://openai.com/index/reinforcement-learning-with-prediction-errors-for-intrinsic-motivation/) (RND), which allows agents to develop a sense of curiosity and explore environments without explicit rewards.

 ## Learn More